 Digital Photography Tips, Tutorials and Resources

-Do you want to know how to use the rule of thirds?
-The rule of thirds is an important and fundamental concept that you need to know in order to compose great shots.
-In this article, we will share how the rule of thirds works in photography.
+Do you want to know how to use the rule of thirds in your photography?
+The rule of thirds is an important and fundamental concept that you need to know in order to compose visually interesting photographs.
+In this article, we will share how the rule of thirds works in photography and how you can use it in your own photos.

 What Is the Rule of Thirds?

-The rule of thirds is a basic principle that helps you to compose interesting and balanced shots.
+The rule of thirds is a basic principle designed to help photographers achieve balanced, interesting photographs.

-Many digital cameras have the option to display this grid over your display as you are taking a shot.
+Many digital cameras have the option to display this grid horizontally and vertically over your display as you are taking a shot.

 The middle area, or the middle box, is not the best place for your subject.